 David's twin lands in Dubai

-The 3D reproduction of Michelangelo's David, housed in the Accademia Gallery in Florence, has finally left the Tuscan capital for the journey to the United Arab Emirates, where it will be unveiled on 26 April to represent Italy at the 2020 International Expo in Dubai.
+The 3D reproduction of Michelangelo's David, housed in the Accademia Gallery in Florence, will represent Italy at the 2020 International Expo in Dubai.

-The digital twin of Michelangelo's David has begun its journey to Dubai where it will represent Italy at the next World Expo, where it will also be a messenger of the possible revival of Florence and Italian cities of art in the eyes of world public opinion.
-The reproduction of the David has already been defined as one of the main reasons for visiting the Expo.
+The digital twin of Michelangelo's David in Dubai is also a harbinger of the possible revival of Florence and Italian cities of art in the eyes of world public opinion.
+The reproduction of the David has already been defined one of the main reasons to visit the Expo.

 The original remains and will always remain at the Accademia Gallery.
-Its twin, the closest ever made thanks to sophisticated digitisation and then 3D printing, will certainly be the main attraction of the Italian Pavilion during the six months of the Expo.
+Its twin, the most similar ever made thanks to sophisticated digitization and then 3D printing, will certainly be the main attraction of the Italian Pavilion during the semester of the Exposition.

-The magnificent colossus comes out of a workshop in Borgo degli Albizi, in the heart of Florence, where restorer Nicola Salvioli and his team have tried to shape the soul of the authentic David through the work of the first digital cast and a huge 3D printer.
+The magnificent colossus comes out of a laboratory in Borgo degli Albizi, in the heart of Florence, where restorer Nicola Salvioli and his team have tried to shape the soul of the authentic David on the work of the first digital cast and a huge 3D printer.

-Cecilie Hollberg, director of the Galleria dell'Accademia, admits: "no representation will be able to have the pathos of the original, the noumenon of its creativity, but this representation will be a spiritual message for Dubai and for the world - explains Hollberg - But the original will remain here, irreplaceable, emanating beauty".
+Cecilie Hollberg, director of the Accademia Gallery, admits: "No representation will have the pathos of the original, the noumenon of its creativity, but this representation will be a spiritual message for Dubai and for the world - explains Hollberg - But the original will remain here, irreplaceable, emanating beauty".